devilry/devilry-django/docs/restful.rst

         Sort the result by this field.
 Must be one of:
         *id*, *short_name*, *long_name*, *id*, *publishing_time*, *pointscale*,
         *autoscale*, *maxpoints*, *attempts* or *must_pass*.
 See
-        :class:`devilry.core.models.Assignment` for documentation on each of
+        :class:`devilry.apps.core.models.Assignment` for documentation on each of
         these fields.
     :param search: A query to limit the results.
     :param longnamefields: Include the *long_name* field of assignment, period and